 Final Thoughts

 Puppy biting is natural in all dogs.
-However, you now know the importance of disciplining your German Shepherd as soon as he starts to exhibit biting, nipping, and chewing behavior and how to do it.
+However, you now know the importance of disciplining your German Shepherd when he starts to exhibit biting, nipping, and chewing behavior and how to do it.

-No matter what you are teaching your German Shepherd, try to train him when young; 8 weeks old is a great time to start.
-Make sure you properly socialize him and give him lots of exercise and training will be much easier.
+No matter what you teach your German Shepherd, try to train him when young; 8 weeks old is a great time to start.
+Make sure you properly socialize him and give him lots of exercise, and training will be much easier.